Dormakaba

 dormakaba Holding AG (former Kaba Holding AG) is a global security group based in Rümlang, Switzerland.
-It employs around 15,000 people in over 50 countries.
+It employs more than 15,000 people in over 50 countries.
 It formed as the result of a merger between former Kaba and former Dorma in September 2015 and is publicly traded on the SIX Swiss Exchange.

-dormakaba generated a turnover of CHF 2.76 billion in financial year 2021/22, a growth of 10.3 % compared to the previous year.
+dormakaba generated a turnover of CHF 2.85 billion in financial year 2022/23, a growth of 3.3 % compared to the previous year.

-Since 1 January 2022, dormakaba is organized in the three regions Americas, Asia Pacific and Europe & Africa as well as the global Key & Wall Solutions segment.
+Since July 1, 2023, dormakaba's organizational structure consists of the global commercial core business Access Solutions and Key & Wall Solutions – supported by Global Functions such as Operations and Innovation.
+The OEM (Original Equipment Manufacturer) business of the Asia-Pacific region has been moved to Key & Wall Solutions and renamed Key & Wall Solutions and OEM (KWO).

+dormakaba's new business model focuses on core markets.
+These core markets include the five largest Access Solutions markets – Germany, Switzerland, the UK and Ireland, North America and Australia, which together account for 65% of Access Solutions sales – as well as the two fastest-growing markets in China and India.

 History

 On 30 April 2015, the family-owned German company Dorma and the Swiss Kaba Group announced their planned merger.
 After competition authorities approved the merger at the end of August 2015, the dormakaba Group commenced operations on 1 September 2015.

 Both companies have a history of over 100 years.